pat2013/VMware/README.md

 ======

 design and implement a disaster recovery system
-A disaster recovery system monitors the health of the virtual machines running at a site and if that site should fail, determines the site/host that is to be used to restart each failed virtual machine.
+Build an availability manager that monitors the liveness of the virtual machines (VM) running on any one of the hosts and restarts any virtual machines that fail on alternate, healthy hosts, using an earlier cached version of the VM.
+A VM is not failed by powered off.